epfl-ada/ada-2021-project-fadalbazooka/README.md

 We tried to model the effect of such variables, in order to assess their correlation with author's opinion.
 Finally, we tried to determine a model, based on quotes, which could predict an author's nationality based from it.

+Our website can be consulted on: https://benoitdelec.github.io/FadalBazooka.github.io/ and it was built with the following repository: https://github.com/BenoitDelec/FadalBazooka.github.io

 ## 2. Research Questions:

 - How legalization of same-sex marriage influenced the opinion of the authors of the quotes?